-Gutenberg; Posts, Patterns and Widgets
+Gutenberg: Posts, Patterns and Widgets

-Page Builders deliver very complex builds in very simple ways.
+Website/page builders deliver very complex builds in very simple ways.

-For WordPress, the page builder is called Gutenberg.
-And Gutenberg is pretty awesome.
-It can allow experienced web designers to build their own themes.
-Which is exactly what we did.
-We built our own theme in order to expedite web development for clients by building a framework that we know is easy to manipulate and edit, saving time and resources for our partners.
+By developing a framework that we know is easy to manipulate and edit saves time and resources for our partners.
 This theme includes custom blocks and patterns that allow our designers to swiftly create complex designs using nested layouts.
 We deliver elevated designs to your market that are outside of the structural norm of most WordPress themes.
 Meaning it's going to feel much more refined.

-"That's where we come in, as developers we bring to life the intricacies of the visual designs, then we build those in to patterns so the client's content editor, marketing manager, or whomever, can make edits without having to know what goes into the coding of the site itself." - Steve
+That's where we come in.
+As developers we bring to life the intricacies of the visual designs, then we build those into patterns so the client's content editor, marketing manager, or whomever, can make edits without having to know what goes into the coding of the site itself.

-"If it's anything more than a list of pages, it's a custom block.
-Advanced custom features are used all the time, and users don't realize their complexities." - Robert
+If it's anything more than a list of pages, it's a custom block.
+Advanced custom features are used all the time, and users don't realize their complexities.

-Plugins; plugins as far as the eye can see.
+Plugins: plugins as far as the eye can see.

 You can't talk about WordPress without talking about plugins.

-Less is more.
-Some plugins are truly worth their weight in pixel gold.
-When you're thinking about plugins, you want to really focus on your need.
-Some plugins help create custom layouts and some of the flexibility within blocks, patterns, and fields.
+Some plugins help create custom layouts and some of the flexibility within blocks, patterns and fields.
 Others help streamline the website by caching pages and minifying HTML, CSS, and JavaScript, which creates a faster website.
 Standard plugins, like form builders or search engine optimization plugins, are so highly ranked and well-crafted that it would be a disservice not to use them.

 Other plugin considerations do rely on your product or service.

-For example, ecommerce websites built in WordPress tend to have additional plugins that focus on shipping or check-out integrations when connecting with Shopify or other commerce and logistical third parties.
+For example, ecommerce websites built in WordPress tend to have additional plugins that focus on shipping or checkout integrations and logistical third parties.

-"We try to avoid plugins that affect the front-end of the website because it limits control and often adds multiple JavaScript and CSS files to every page, which can hurt performance and cause conflicts in the long run.
-If custom JS and CSS are needed, we like to write it ourselves." - Steve
+We try to avoid plugins that affect the front end of the website because it limits control and often adds multiple JavaScript and CSS files to every page, which can hurt performance and cause conflicts in the long run.
+If custom JS and CSS are needed, we like to write it ourselves.

-Plug-ins also need to be purchased and licensed.
+Plugins also need to be purchased and licensed.
 One of our most common philosophies is that the client owns their assets.
 From your website hosting information, through your platform and plugin licenses, licensing must be purchased by your team.
 It is important that you retain ownership.
 We hope to be your partner for the long haul, but things change.
-You should always have full transparency and make necessary business decisions without being tied down or locked into one vendor — even to us.
+You should always have full transparency and make necessary business decisions without being tied down or locked into one vendor — even us.

 The Advantages of WP Engine